Degree Offered: Associate in Applied Science

 Computer Forensics & Investigation

 This course teaches students the fundamentals of computer forensics and investigation.
 Topics include principles of computer investigations, current computer forensics software tools, digital evidence controls, computer forensic analysis, email investigations, recovering image files, writing investigation reports, and becoming an expert witness.
-Prerequisite: CISN105, CISF210 3-0-3
+Additional study materials from the National CyberWatch Center and INFOSEC Learning will be used.
+Prerequisite: CISF210 3-0-3

 This course is designed to give second/year students supervised, on the job experience in various aspects of the business technologies environment.
 All students will be required to spend a minimum of six hours per week at the firm where he/she is assigned.
 Each student will meet with a faculty member before his or her assignment to establish goals and then several times throughout the semester to assess student progress.
 Prerequisite: Successful completion of 30 credits in course of study with QPA of 3.0 or better and faculty approval 0-9-3

 Ethical Hacking & Network Defense